 It notes that employers should do everything reasonably practicable to ensure that the worker is able to take as much of his or her leave as possible in the year to which it relates and that, where leave is carried forward, it is best practice to give workers the opportunity to take holiday at the earliest practicable opportunity.

-6. As for furloughed workers, the holiday guidance notes that they will be unlikely to need to carry forward statutory annual leave as they will be able to take it during the furlough period, so long as the employer pays the correct rate of holiday pay.
+As for furloughed workers, the holiday guidance notes that they will be unlikely to need to carry forward statutory annual leave as they will be able to take it during the furlough period, so long as the employer pays the correct rate of holiday pay.
 However, if, due to the impact of coronavirus on operations, the employer is unable to fund the difference between furlough pay and holiday pay, this would be likely to make it not reasonably practicable for the worker to take the leave, enabling the worker to carry it forward under the Regulations.
-Whilst many furloughed staff will argue that they have not been able to enjoy the full benefits of holiday during lock down, over the past 6 weeks, it has still been possible for them to exercise out doors and engage in other leisure activities, albeit in a restricted way.
-As lock down is eased when more freedoms to get out and about are added, so the argument that furloughed workers cannot take holiday during all or some of the potential 8 months maximum on furlough until 31 October will hold less water.
+Whilst many furloughed staff will argue that they have not been able to enjoy the full benefits of holiday during national or local restrictions, it has still been possible for them to exercise outdoors, carry out DIY and engage in other leisure activities, albeit in a restricted way.

 The guidance does deal with national living/minimum wage obligations by making it clear that whilst those on the NMW/NLW can receive less than the prescribed hourly rates during furlough, if they engage in training then this is treated as working time and must be paid at the NLW/NMW relevant rates.